mendix/docs/content/refguide/ibm/ibm-watson-connector.md

 * Output – the response from Watson to the input
 * ConversationId – the ConversationId; the same as the ConversationId passed in the Conversation context
 * Association to *AssistantIntent* which gives more information on what Watson Assistant interpreted as the intention of the input
-* Association to *AssistantEntity* which gives more information on which (dialog skill) entities Watson interpreted as being referring to
+* Association to *AssistantEntity* which gives more information on which (dialog skill) entities Watson interpreted as being referred to

 ![Domain model for Watson Assistant connector actions](attachments/ibm-watson-connector/assistant-dm.png)